BuffaloBorn/timetracker/COMMANDS.md

 end
 ```

-Mow go to fixtures and add the add
+Now go to fixtures and add the add
 ```yml
 brianhoke:
   fname: Brian